January 2020 Release of Adobe XD: Content-Aware Layout, New Plugin APIs, and More

-In August 2019, we introduced the Plugins Panel — a new surface in XD where you can launch and use your favorite plugins without having to leave your design canvas.
+In August 2019, we introduced the Plugins Panel — a new surface in XD where you can launch and use your favourite plugins without having to leave your design canvas.
 The Plugins Panel puts the power of hundreds of XD Plugins at your fingertips to extend XD’s capabilities and connect XD to other apps.

 One of the most common ways designers use XD plugins is to bring assets from other sources, such as icon libraries or stock photo collections, into their designs.
 These asset plugins help you create richer designs faster without having to scour the internet to find and download different resources.